 #2.
 Poor planning and design

 Cost overruns in construction projects are also often the result of poor designs and questionable planning.
-These mistakes can necessitate last-minute modifications, which can hold your project up substantially, costing thousands of dollars.
+These mistakes can necessitate last-minute modifications, holding your project up substantially and costing thousands of dollars.

 Again, a very easy way to avoid this sort of hassle is to use technology more effectively.
 Building information modeling programs can pinpoint potential problems long before workers begin construction.

-It’s also much easier to change digital designs than to have physical sketches redrawn.
-In the latter scenario, you’d additionally need to distribute those changes efficiently to avoid workers relying on outdated information.
+Changing digital designs is also much easier than having physical sketches redrawn.
+In the latter scenario, you’d need to distribute those changes efficiently to avoid workers relying on outdated information.

 #3.
 Failing to account for hidden costs

-Not every cost is easy to predict, especially when you’re dealing with human beings.
+Not every cost is easy to predict, especially when dealing with humans.

-Labor, in particular, can be hard to price thanks to inefficiencies such as time theft, which can be a lot more subtle and hard to detect than many construction companies think.
-Check out this article for some tips on accurately calculating labor costs with these hidden expenses in mind.
+Labor, in particular, can be hard to price, thanks to inefficiencies such as time theft, which can be more subtle and hard to detect than many construction companies think.
+Check out this article for tips on accurately calculating labor costs with these hidden expenses.

-Other hidden costs some companies often fail to account for include permits, spontaneous changes, and unexpected increases in costs between the estimating and procurement stages.
-This is where having an experienced construction financial team really comes in handy.
+Other hidden costs some companies often fail to account for include permits, spontaneous changes, and unexpected cost increases between the estimating and procurement stages.
+This is where having an experienced construction financial team comes in handy.

 #4.
 Assuming change orders won’t happen

-Matters are only made worse when a construction company isn’t using adequate software that can disseminate change orders to the appropriate parties soon enough.
+Matters are only made worse when a construction company doesn’t use adequate software to disseminate change orders to the appropriate parties soon enough.

 In such a scenario, even a small change order can have ripple effects that throw the entire project’s financials out of balance.